swingletree-oss/swingletree/README.md

 ## Configuration

-Swingletree is configured using a configuration file named `swingletree.conf.yaml` or via environment variables when using docker.
+Swingletree is configured using a configuration file named `swingletree.conf.yaml` or via environment variables when using docker (see [Section Run](#run)).

 ## Build